 Church of Jesus Christ of Latter-day Saints publishes the pamphlet Let Virtue Garnish Thy Thoughts as online text, PDF, and a free printed pamphlet in dozens of languages.
 The website OvercomingPornography.org provides resources for individuals, spouses, parents, youth, and leaders on how to avoid pornography or overcome the effects of its use.
 You can also reach this site through the entry “Pornography” in the Gospel Topics section of LDS.org.
 Learn more about the Overcoming Pornography website and other articles and videos.

 Covenant Eyes (covenanteyes.com) is a Christian-based program to help your family stay clear of pornography.
 The strength of the program is that it combines filtering with a system of accountability.
 This program helps families escape the temptation by removing the secrecy of the Internet.
-Accountability software monitors and reports all Web activity to an Accountability Partner of your choice.
-The reports score Web sites to easily identify mature Web addresses, searches, and links.
+Accountability software monitors and reports all web activity to an Accountability Partner of your choice.
+The reports score websites to easily identify mature web addresses, searches, and links.
 The full-featured filter may be used with the accountability service or by itself.
 You can choose which services are used by each person in your family: accountability, filtering, or both.
 They also offer Internet Accountability for the iPhone, iPod touch®, and iPad® and are developing applications for other mobile devices.
-For $8.99 a month, I think this is one of the strongest programs of its kind.
+For about ten dollars a month, I think this is one of the strongest programs of its kind.
 I believe in their system so much that I’ve set up an affiliate relationship with them to help spread the word.
-Get 30 days free if you use the code SAINTS.
+Read my review of the program.

-Fight the New Drug (FightTheNewDrug.org) is a youth-oriented, non-profit organization dedicated to raising global awareness on the addictive and harmful potential of pornography.
+Fight the New Drug (FightTheNewDrug.org) is a grassroots, youth-oriented, non-religious, non-profit organization dedicated to raising awareness of the harmful effects of pornography.
 This youth-led movement focuses on the science and the demonstrable effects of pornography on the brain, relationships, and society.
+They offer a free program for youth struggling with pornography.
 Their global viral campaign attempts to build an army of young adults who will unite to decrease the demand for pornography.
 They invite you to help them spread the word to those around you.
-Sign up on their Web site to get involved, get educated, become a Fighter, and unite with others in the fight against pornography.
+Sign up on their website to get involved, get educated, become a Fighter, and unite with others in the fight against pornography.

 Internet Filtering and Accountability Programs.
-See K9 Web Protection (free), Internet Filter and Parental Control Software Reviews (free), x3watch.com (free and paid versions), OpenDNS (free and paid versions), Top Ten Reviews, Free Internet Filter Reviews, Content Watch (25% discount to LDSMediaTalk readers).
+See K9 Web Protection (free), Internet Filter and Parental Control Software Reviews (free), x3watch.com (free and paid versions), OpenDNS (free and paid versions), and Content Watch.

 LDS Addiction Recovery Program (AddictionRecovery.lds.org) for alcohol, drugs, tobacco, coffee, tea, pornography, inappropriate sexual behavior, gambling, codependency, and eating disorders.
 The program is an LDS adaptation of traditional 12-step programs that have been used successfully for years.
 LDS Family Services runs these groups to assist individuals who desire freedom from addiction and a better life through gospel fellowship.

-LDSMediaTalk (LDSMediaTalk.com) search for the word “pornography” to find various helpful blog posts.
+LDSMediaTalk (LDSMediaTalk.com) search for the word “pornography” to find various helpful articles.

 - An Introduction to Parents about Online Safety